We are undergoing renovations! Follow our signs to our main entrance, and accessible drop-off and parking areas!

 Are children welcome?
 Absolutely!!!

 What are the options for infants and toddlers?
 For those who find it difficult to remain in worship with young children, there is a nursery available during the entirety of the service.
-For nursing mothers and for those with young children who prefer not to use the nursery but find it difficult to remain in worship, there is a room equipped with speakers enabling adults to listen to the service while tending to their children’s needs.

 How about older children?
 The hope is that children become more and more comfortable in worship as they develop through the stages of childhood, adolescence, and into adulthood.
 Worship typically includes a “Children’s Moment,” where kids are invited to come forward to learn something about the theme of the day as it relates to their lives.
 Following this time, children are invited to attend age-specific classes where they continue learning and growing together.
 Click here for more information about Sunday morning children’s ministry.